HodardCodeclub/CWMS/README.md

 ### What is this repository for? ###

 * cwms is a web application.
-It web based.
 * Version 1.0.0 beta

 ### INSTALLATION PREREQUISITES ###